DS-Cav1 RSV Vaccine Description

-VRC-RSVRGP084-00-VP (DS-Cav1) was developed by VRC, NIAID and is composed of the respiratory syncytial virus (RSV) fusion (F) glycoprotein ectodomain assembled as a trimer stabilized in its prefusion native conformation with a foldon trimerization domain at the C-terminus and 4 internal mutations designated DS-Cav1 (4.1DHFR_RSVAF).
+VRC-RSVRGP084-00-VP (DS-Cav1) was is composed of the respiratory syncytial virus (RSV) fusion (F) glycoprotein ectodomain assembled as a trimer stabilized in its prefusion native conformation with a foldon trimerization domain at the C-terminus and 4 internal mutations designated DS-Cav1 (4.1DHFR_RSVAF).

 The sequence is based on the RSV A2 strain from subtype A. The adjuvant is an aluminum hydroxide suspension (alum).

 The development of RSV vaccines has been identified as a priority for the WHO Initiative for Vaccine Research.
 RSV is a common respiratory virus that usually causes mild, cold-like symptoms.

 Most people recover in a week or two, but RSV can be serious, especially for infants and older adults.
 In fact, RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year of age in the United States.
 It is also a significant cause of respiratory illness in older adults, says the CDC.

 The phase 1 study is sponsored by the National Institute of Allergy and Infectious Diseases (NIAID).

 DS-Cav1 is a vaccine candidate to prevent RSV.
 Each year, it is estimated that more than 177,000 older adults are hospitalized and 14,000 of them die in the United States due to RSV infection.

 Older adults who get very sick from RSV may need to be hospitalized.
 Some may even die.
 Older adults are at greater risk than young adults for serious complications from RSV because our immune systems weaken when we are older, says the CDC.